0xPolygon/polygon-docs/docs/tools/gas/matic-faucet.md

    ![img](../../img/tools/gas/faucet.png)

 - Select one of the blockchain testnet networks:
-      - Mumbai - Polygon Testnet
+      - Polygon zkEVM(Cardona) - Polygon zkEVM Testnet
-      - Goerli - Ethereum Testnet
+      - Sepolia - Ethereum Testnet
-      - Polygon zkEVM - Polygon zkEVM Testnet
+      - Amoy - Polygon PoS Testnet

-- Select the type of Testnet token that you want to receive:
+- The type of tesnet token will automatically be reflected below network selection
-      - **MATIC Token** - Testnet token of Polygon network
-      - **Test ERC20** - Standard testnet token on the Ethereum network
-      - **Test ERC1155** - Standard testnet token used for NFTs
-      - **LINK** - ERC677 testnet token that inherits functionality from the ERC20
-      - **zkEVM ETH** - Testnet ETH on the Polygon zkEVM testnet network
+      - **zkEVM ETH** - Testnet ETH on the Cardona Testnet

-- Enter your wallet address (you can copy it from your MetaMask or Polygon wallet)
+      - **MATIC Token** - Amoy and Sepolia networks

+- Connect to Discord to make sure you're a part of [Polygon Main Discord](https://discord.gg/0xPolygon) server.

+- Once done, copy your wallet address and clikc on `Paste` to paste it in the text box.
+Typing is by default disabled to prevent entering wrong addresses.

-- Click on the **Submit** button to send your token request
+- Click on the **Submit** button and you'll see a dialog box with Token, Network and Amount listed.

-- Click **Confirm** to finalize the transaction
+- Click **Confirm** to finalize the transaction.
+Do recheck your details.

    ![img](../../img/tools/gas/confirm-transaction.png)